d-eremeev/ILC-CBM/README.md

 # Internal Linear Combination For Cosmic Microwave Background.

+This repository contains
+  1) implementation of ILC (Internal Linear Combination) method (see 1, 2, 3).
+  2) small example using CMB data from Plank experiment (4,5)
+  3) visualization using

-This repository contains implementation of ILC (Internal Linear Combination) method (see 1,2) using data from Planck expirement (see 3) in python, using healpy library for visualization.
+using data from Planck expirement (see 3) in python, using healpy library for visualization.

 First of all a few words about ILC (one can find much more information in article linked below).